Old Trails Bridge

-The Old Trails Bridge is a historic bridge over the Colorado River in San Bernardino County and Mohave County in the United States, that is listed on the National Register of Historic Places (NRHP).
+The Old Trails Bridge is a historic bridge over the Colorado River in San Bernardino County, California and Mohave County, Arizona in the United States, that is listed on the National Register of Historic Places (NRHP).
 It has also been known as Topock Bridge and as Needles Bridge.

 Description and history

-The bridge carried a now-abandoned section of the former U.S. Route 66 across from southeast of Needles, California to south of Toprock, Arizona.
+The bridge carried a now-abandoned section of the former U.S. Route 66 across from southeast of Needles, California to south of Topock, Arizona.
 It is a brace-ribbed through arch bridge that was built in 1915–1916.
 It served as a highway bridge until 1947 when the Red Rock Bridge, formerly a railroad bridge, was modified for highway use.
 The Old Trails Bridge was later converted to a pipeline bridge.

 It was listed on the NRHP on September 30, 1988.

 The bridge has been seen in a number of blockbuster films including The Grapes of Wrath and Easy Rider.